kinow/cwl-mpi/cwl-conformance-tests/README.md

 ## Output

-The output of these tests is stored in the output directory for each CWL tool.
+The output of these tests is stored in the output directory for each CWL runner.
 Each output directory contains subfolders with the output of each run. e.g.,

 ```
 cwl-conformance-tests/
 ├── cwl_conformance_tests.sh
 └── hpc/
+    ├── ft3.sh
+    ├── lumi.sh
     ├── mn5.sh
+    output/
+    ├── cwltool/
-    ├── lumi.sh
+    ├── streamflow/
-    ├── local.sh
+    ├── toil/
     runs/
     ├── specs/
     │   ├── v1.0/
     │   ├── v1.1/
     │   └── v1.2/
-    ├── cwltool/
-    ├── toil/
     └── venv-*
 ```